flaxmans/CompBio_on_git/Assignments/08_Independent_Project_Step1.md

             + proper spelling and grammar, etc.
             + PLEASE use and follow [the markdown template that Sam has provided][mdtemplate] for this assignment.

     b.
-Create a **5-minute PowerPoint presentation** that you will deliver to classmates in the second or third week of April.
-Details on how this will be done will be announced after spring break.
+Create a **5-minute PowerPoint presentation** that you will submit as a screencast in the second or third week of April.
 A [suggested template is available in the Assignments directory](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/08_Suggested_Presentation_Template.pptx) of Sam's repo.
-    **UPDATED**: For part b (the presentation), please make a 5-minute screencast of you giving your presentation.
+Please make a 5-minute screencast of you giving your presentation.
 This presentation will be uploaded to Canvas as part of Assignment 8.
 See helpful links, below, for tech advice.
 If you've never done this before, start early so you can work out the technical issues!

-    c. **UPDATED**:  Peer review TWO classmates' videos.
-Canvas will automatically assign these to you.
+    c.
+Peer review TWO classmates' videos.
+Canvas will automatically assign these to you as long (as Sam sets it up correctly).
 Peer reviews will be due by Friday, 4/17, at 11:59 p.m.

 <hr>

-### DUE DATE for Submission of Your Work: ~~old: Friday, 4/10, 11:59 p.m.~~ UPDATED: Monday, 4/13, 11:59 p.m.
+### DUE DATE for Submission of Your Work: Monday, 4/12, 9:00 p.m.
-+ ~~old: email your presentation to Sam~~ **UPDATED**: Submit screencast to Canvas using "Submit" option for Assignment 8 there in Canvas.
++ Submit screencast to Canvas using "Submit" option for Assignment 8 there in Canvas.
 + push your markdown doc to GitHub (make sure it has a sensible title and is in a sensible subdirectory of your repo)

-### DUE DATE FOR PEER REVIEW: Friday, 4/17, 11:59 p.m.
+### DUE DATE FOR PEER REVIEW: Friday, 4/16, 9:00 p.m.

 <hr>